fmaida/hello-dolly-mkdocs-plugin/readme.md

-"Hello Dolly" is a very basic [mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/) that tries to teach how to write a plugin, inspired by the well-known plugin available in WordPress
+"Hello Dolly" is a very basic [mkdocs plugin](http://www.mkdocs.org/user-guide/plugins/) that tries to teach how to write a plugin, inspired by this [well-known plugin](https://wordpress.org/plugins/hello-dolly/) available in WordPress

 ## Usage